 - Monitoring, measuring and reviewing performance

+For the rest of the course, you’ll develop the skills to confidently identify and control a wide range of common workplace hazards.
 For each topic you’ll learn the key elements of the hazard and the harm they can cause to workers, contractors and the general public.
-Remembering the legislation, regulations and risk management methods you learnt in NGC1, you’ll then learn how to apply appropriate control measures to help reduce the risk of each hazard.
+You’ll then learn how to apply appropriate control measures to help reduce the risk of each hazard.